Sharing is caring!

 If you’re in Texas, for example, you might be able to have a bean crop in the early spring and then again in the late summer.

-Being a succession gardener is going to help you harvest food with amazing flavor and nutrients.
+Being a succession planting gardener is going to help you harvest food with amazing flavor and nutrients.
 You won’t be allowing it to sit stagnant, becoming bitter or inedible.
-Enjoy fresh vegetables all year with succession planting!
+Enjoy fresh vegetables all year with this technique!

 ZORN Hot Sauce, Gourmet Hot Sauce with Carolina Reaper Peppers, Lightly Sweet, Soothin’ Heat Awesome Flavor Experience in a Bottle, 5 oz.